 There are three surf schools that operate on the local beach:

 For an up to the minute surf heck please use the web-cam at:

 Llangennith Surf Cam

 PJ’s Surf Shop.

-Steve and Pippa run daily with their growing brood of Labradors and know the best local walks.
+Steve and Pippa walk daily and know the best local walks.
 If you are intending to visit the famous Worms Head which can be only be accessed 2 hours either side of low side.
 Please ask for tide times etc.

 Please note that Western House guests are invited to book surf lessons via the Welsh Surfing Federation if they mention Western House they will get 10% off of the lesson.